Aarontheissueguy/Gem/README.md

 # Gem

-A Qml frontend for Agunua
+A Gemini client for Ubuntu Touch

 ## License